When SDRs and AEs don’t work in tandem, deals are lost.

 6. Give encouragement and positive feedback

-Give positive feedback where it’s deserved, and provide encouragement where it’s needed.
+Another practice used by the best teams is giving positive feedback where it’s deserved, and providing encouragement where it’s needed.
 If you can establish you’re both on the same team, your team will work better through both the highs and lows.